Leveraging LLMs for Formal Software Requirements -- Challenges and Prospects: State of the Art

 In general, we observed that tasks with small scope and well-defined semantics yield better results where the limited context in these assertions helps in improving verification accuracy \cite{Ma2024, mandal2023largelanguagemodelsbased}.
 LLMs handle such tasks more reliably due to reduced ambiguity and fewer dependencies on broader system knowledge.
 On the other hand, for larger program segments, end-to-end contract synthesis involves multiple interacting components or function bodies.
 It demands a deeper understanding of program semantics, logic, and behaviour over time.
 SpecGen \cite{Ma2024} and SpecSyn \cite{mandal2023largelanguagemodelsbased} presented significant progress in tackling such challenges.
 However, their outputs require post-processing steps, such as mutation operators or human-in-the-loop (software testing experts were involved), before the generated outputs are usable for formal verification.

 The effort accuracy is influenced by tool design and integration.
 For example, tools like nl2spec \cite{cosler2023nl2specinteractivelytranslatingunstructured} improve generated specification quality through step-by-step refinement, adopting iterative and user-in-the-loop approach to help address some LLM limitations.
 Similarly, prompt engineering techniques utilising guided templates or Chain-of-Thought (CoT) \cite{fan2025evaluatingabilitylargelanguage, 10.1145/3643763, 10656469} promised improved output coherence and correctness.
-But again, these strategies work well in scenarios involving localised tasks, such as assertion synthesis or narrow-scope descriptions.
+These strategies work well in scenarios involving localised tasks, such as assertion synthesis or narrow-scope descriptions.
 As the program size and complexity of the specification goal increase, the chances of ambiguity, under-specification, and logical inconsistency increase.
-Therefore, we can conclude that current LLM architectures excel in focused, declarative tasks but require augmentation for broader specification goals.
+Therefore, we conclude that the current LLM architectures excel in focused, declarative tasks but require augmentation for broader specification goals.
+However, \cite{Porshnev2025ImplicitBias} showed that different versions of language models including LLM, can vary greatly in their responses to the same queries, suggesting that much experimental work might be required to achieve optimum results.

-We can conclude from our synthesis of the current literature that the research trend is increasing in combining the strength of LLMs, symbolic reasoning and iterative user interaction.
+We conclude from our synthesis of the current literature that the research trend is increasing in combining the strength of LLMs, symbolic reasoning and iterative user interaction.
 At the moment, assertion generation dominates in terms of accuracy and usability, but the parallel efforts of better prompt design, domain-specific fine-tuning, and verifier-in-the-loop are closely matching the performance of the process.
 The challenges of abstraction and consistency drive research efforts in this domain.